Mowibox/PixArt-Website/README.md

 # PixArt-Website
 Repository code for the website of Pix'Art, the Arts Association of the ENSEA.

+This personal project aimed to create a website for Pix'Art and also to practice HTML and CSS.

-The website can be found online at this link: https://pixart.asso-ensea.fr/
+The website is available online at the following address: https://pixart.asso-ensea.fr/